 - 1. Complete the application form

 - 2. Attend first interview

-- 3. Attend two day training course
+- 3. Complete the Independent Visitors training course

 - 4. Attend final interview

 A decision will then be made as to whether or not to appoint you subject to a clear DBS check and the receipt of two appropriate references.